 Parents are welcome to contact the school to discuss their child’s welfare and progress.
 In general, the first point of contact should be your child’s form tutor.
 For subject specific queries, the Director of Learning for the subject is the contact point and wider pastoral or welfare concerns should be addressed to the Performance Director (Head of Year.)

 Please be mindful that most teachers are unable to access email during the day due to teaching and extra-curricular commitments.
-For this reason, we operate a 48-hour turnaround to email enquiries that can be sent to email@example.com.
+For this reason, we operate a 3 working days turnaround to email enquiries that can be sent to email@example.com.

 My Child At School